Wisconsin Sports Network: Content

 Fox Sports Net North Wisconsin, Wishoops, Prepfilms.com and When We Were Young Productions jointly broadcast a prep basketball game each week.

 Wisfootball is Wishoops's football counterpart.
 Starting with the 2006 prep football season, it offered a subscription service called "Sideline".
 The subscription service ended in 2008 when all content became freely viewable.
 Much like Wishoops, Wisfootball offers player rankings, scouting reports, and team rankings and feature articles.

 The Wisconsin Gridiron Guide contains information about football in Wisconsin.
 Features include profiles for every team, including schedule, returning players and other team info, conference previews, individual school player profiles, state tournament recaps, stat leaders and all-time records, and Division 1, 2 & 3 college previews for state teams.
 The Gridiron Guide was not published in 2008, as its content was moved to the website and WSN Illustrated.

 In January 2007 WSN hired Laura Ritchie and began publishing her magazine Wisconsin Preps Illustrated, renaming it WSN Illustrated.
 WSNi promotes student-athletes in Wisconsin, with articles featuring athletes and coaches accompanied by action photos.
 WSN Illustrated is published four times during the school year and is distributed free to all high schools in the state.

+Wisconsin Sports Minute

+The Wisconsin Sports Minute is a radio program that airs seven days a week on approximately 20 stations throughout Wisconsin.

+The program takes a This Day In History look at memorable and not so memorable sports moments from the Badger State.

+In conjunction with the radio program is a Twitter page, @jackeichsays, that offers more and different looks at Wisconsin and Florida sports history.

+Jack Eich is the voice of the Wisconsin Sports Minute.
+The award-winning sportscaster formerly was a television sports director in Madison and a radio play-by-play broadcaster in Madison.
+He currently lives in the Tampa, Florida area and is the voice of University of Tampa Spartans baseball, men's/women's basketball and men's /women's soccer.
+UT is one of the most successful D2 athletic programs in the United States.